danl573/My-Projects/Logic_Calculator/README.md

 Enter Expression:
 ```
 ## Lisence
-By Daniel Ryan and Andrew Yu

-kachow, pls give us a 100
+Created entrely by me, Daniel Ryan, as a coding assignment for CS2353 at SMU